 Items included in the financial statements of the company are measured using the currency of the primary economic environment in which the company operates ("the functional currency").
-The financial statements are presented in United States dollars, which is the company's functional and presentation currency.

 Transactions in foreign currencies are converted at the exchange rates prevailing at the dates of the transactions.
 At the year-end date, monetary assets and liabilities denominated in foreign currency are translated using the closing exchange rate at the date.